currawong-project/libcw/notes.md

 - Implement a debug mode to aid in building networks and user-defined-procs (or is logging good enough)

-- Implement multi-field messages.
+- DONE: Implement multi-field messages.

 - Implement user defined data types.

+- Implement matrix types.

-- Look more closely at the way of identify an in-stmt src-net or a out-stmt in-net.
+- Look more closely at the way to identify an in-stmt src-net or a out-stmt in-net.
 It's not clear there is a difference between specifying  `_` and the default behaviour.
 Is there a way to tell it to search the entire network from the root?
 Isn't that what '_' is supposed to do?